LESSONSeries : Common Chord Progressions and Remembering Songs

 Updated: 25 Jun 2019

 Volume I covers the keys of C, F and Bb.
 The key of C includes detailed accompanying text explaining the principles behind each progression.
 Each volume of The Advanced Guide to Blues Progressions for Guitar features basic to advanced blues chord progressions. to be used with the chord voicings from volume I, II & III of The Advanced Guide to Guitar Chords.

 The Advanced Guide to Blues Chord Progressions for Guitar - Volume II

 Volume II covers the keys of E, A, D and G. The key of E includes detailed accompanying text explaining the principles behind each progression.
 Each volume of The Advanced Guide to Blues Progressions for Guitar features basic to advanced blues chord progressions. to be used with the chord voicings from volume I, II & III of The Advanced Guide to Guitar Chords.

 The Advanced Guide to Chord Progressions for Guitar - Volume I

 Volume I of The Advanced Guide to Chord Progressions for Guitar features the principles of voice leading applied to chord progressions.
-These principles are explained using chords from volume I of The Advanced Guide to Guitar Chords.
+These principles, explained using chords from volume I of The Advanced Guide to Guitar Chords.
 Chapters with common major and minor full diatonic, partial diatonic and chromatic chord progressions are also included to further explore voice leading.

 The Advanced Guide to Chord Progressions for Ukulele - Volume I

 Before individual chords become the background of songs, they must be put into orders called chord progressions.
 The Advanced Guide to Chord Progressions for Ukulele organizes progressions according to string family, position, voice leading and chord magnetism.
-The Advanced Guide to Chord Progressions for Ukulele is an excellent preparation for the art of melody and chord on the ukulele and more advanced accompaniment.